Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 The [`yield()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/yield.html) function suspends the coroutine and checks for cancellation before resuming.
 Without suspending, coroutines on the same thread run sequentially.

-Use `yield` to allow other coroutines to run on the same thread or thread pool before one coroutine finishes:
+Use `yield` to allow other coroutines to run on the same thread or thread pool before one of them finishes:

 ```kotlin
 import kotlinx.coroutines.*